Ave44/Portfolio/ReactMusicService/README.md

 - @testing-library/user-event   *^14.4.3*

 # Backend
-App backend is using relational batabase postgreSQL, and is working by default on port *5000*.
+App backend is using relational batabase **postgreSQL**, and is working by default on port *5000*.
 All database connection parameters can be specified with *.env* file.

 ## Dependencies
 - cors *^2.8.5*,